The Benefits of Board GamesPlaying games with your children is a perfect way to spend time together — and build learning skills at the same time.

 A Word About Winning

 Children take game playing seriously, so it's important that we help guide them through the contest.
-When a playing piece falls to a lower level, our kids really feel sad; when it rises up high, they are remarkably proud and happy, even if we adults know that it happened only by chance.
-Therefore, you need to help balance your child's pleasure in playing the game with his very limited ability to manage frustration and deal with the idea of losing.
+When a playing piece falls to a lower level, our children may feel sad; when it rises up high, they may be proud and happy, even if we adults know that it happened only by chance.
+Therefore, you need to help balance your child's pleasure in playing the game with their very limited ability to manage frustration and deal with the idea of losing.

 For 3, 4, and even 5 year olds, winning is critical to a feeling of mastery.
 So generally, I think it's okay to "help" them win.
-By about 6, kids should begin to internalize the rules of fair play, tenuous as they may seem to a child who is losing a game.
-So I am also fine with a 6 year old "amending" the rules to win if he feels she has to.
+By about 6, children should begin to internalize the rules of fair play, tenuous as they may seem to a child who is losing a game.
+So many adults are fine with a 6 year old "amending" the rules to win if they feel they have to.
 I encourage you to acknowledge your child's need for special rules.
 At the start of the game, you might want to ask, "Are we playing by regular or cheating rules today?"

 Choosing the Right Game at Every Age

 While in the long run we need to teach values, ethics, academic skills, and the importance of playing by the rules, in the early years the primary goals are helping your child become more self-confident and ambitious and to enjoy playing with others.
-If you're playing with more than one child, divide the family into teams, giving each player a job he can do well: A younger child may be responsible for rolling the dice (which he considers important, since that is where the luck comes from), and an older child the job of sorting the Monopoly money.
+If you're playing with more than one child, divide the family into teams, giving each player a job they can do well: A younger child may be responsible for rolling the dice (which they consider important, since that is where the luck comes from), and an older child the job of sorting the Monopoly money.